cyanonoob/flauncher/ui-refinement/solution_1.md

 - [ ] Text remains readable in all conditions
 - [ ] Focus animations look premium
 - [ ] No performance degradation
+- [ ] Theme colors correctly referenced (no hardcoded values)
+- [ ] Shadows adapt if theme is modified

 ## Expected Outcome